This series examines basic income through the lens of different sectors in our society.

-While each case identifies distinct issues and concerns specific to each sector, there is a common thread that runs through them all – income insecurity – and how a Basic Income Guarantee would enable many in their sector to improve their security and well-being.
+While each case identifies distinct issues and concerns specific to each sector, there is a common thread that runs through them all – income insecurity – and how a basic income guarantee would enable many people to improve their security and well-being.
 For example:

 - People experience food insecurity because they lack sufficient income.